ESTES PARK OBSERVATORY SCHEDULEING CALENDAR

 Observe the night sky with the help of a park ranger and expert volunteer astronomers.
 Rocky Mountain National Park offers weekly Astronomy in the Park programs from June through August.
 A traditional astronomy program is conducted in Upper Beaver Meadows every other week and includes a 20 to 30 minute interpretive presentation by park rangers followed by a night of observing put on by local astronomers and park volunteers.
 Dress warm, bring binoculars and a flashlight, and meet at the Upper Beaver Meadows Trail-head parking area.

-This Months EPMO & EVAS Astronomy Lecture
+This month EPMO & EVAS Astronomy Lecture

-The Estes Park Memorial Observatory (EPMO) in conjunction with the Estes Valley Astronomical Society (EVAS) hold a joint meeting every month that features a lecture on an astronomy topic followed by a viewing session.
-The meetings start at 7:PM and open with a short discussion of current EVAS business.
+The Estes Park Memorial Observatory (EPMO) in conjunction with the Estes Valley Astronomical Society (EVAS) holds a joint meeting every month that features a lecture on an astronomy topic followed by a viewing session.
+The meetings start at 7:PM and open with a short discussion of the current EVAS business.
 A short presentation about a star currently visible in the night sky precedes the formal lecture for the evening.
 Invited speakers who work in the field of astronomy or aerospace generally give the lectures.